 Code of Practice 8 (COP 8) Investigation Specialists

-Richard Nelson LLP’s tax solicitors are specialists in all areas of tax law, including resolving COP 8 investigations.
+Richard Nelson LLP’s tax solicitors are specialists in resolving COP 8 investigations.
 Contact us to see how we can help you.

 Our specialists have significant experience and boast an outstanding success rate in assisting people facing a COP 8 tax investigation.